Skip to content

 Streaming to an Amazon S3 destination

 Streaming pipelines can use Amazon S3 as a direct storage destination.
-This page describes the prerequisites, process, and other considerations of using Amazon S3 as a streaming pipeline destination.
+This page describes the prerequisites, process, and other considerations of using Amazon S3 as a Streaming pipeline destination.

 Prerequisites